Derles/ReelPaperAnomalyDetections/README.md

 change the reel fully automatically.

 The simplest version of a printing unit is the vertical blanket-to-blanket one which uses a horizontal web-lead to print one color on the front and reverse side of the web; this is standard in web offset printing.
 The printing section is composed of two printing couples arranged in tandem as shown on a figure below.

  ![Screenshot](https://github.com/Derles/ReelPaperAnomalyDetections/blob/main/Images/Blanket-to-blanket-printing-unit-of-a-web-offset-printing-press.jpg?raw=true)

+Standard web press has four printing units for main inks CMYK (Cyan, Magenta, Yelow and Blak).
+At the end of the printing process paper web is folded and cut into signatures.

 ### Web breaks problems in offset printing

 Runnability is defined as a printing process without any faults, interruptions, and stops.
 Web breaks, web instability, register errors and wrinkling are examples for runnability